amitrajeet7635/Loopr/README.md

 Major Highlights of your project:

-- ✅ Teen users can scan QR codes and pay directly using circle wallets without needing custody.
+- ✅ Plug-and-play SDK for recurring subscription payments
-- ✅ Parents can log in via MetaMask DTK to fund, monitor, and control their child's wallet and spending.
+- ✅ All-in-one mobile app to track, manage, pause, or cancel subscriptions
-- ✅ Supports both Web3 social login (via Web3Auth) and MetaMask DTK for secure and flexible access.
+- ✅ Web3Auth social logins for seamless Web2 → Web3 onboarding
-- ✅ No KYC required for children; built to ensure financial autonomy while protecting identity.
+- ✅ Solana Pay QR support — dynamic auto-fill or manual setup for static QRs
-- ✅ Enables seamless USDC transfers between parent and child wallets using Circle’s developer SDKs.
+- ✅ NFT rewards layer to engage and reward loyal subscribers
-- ✅ Smart Savings by Child
+- ✅ On-chain transparency with verifiable transactions and spend insights

 ### 🧠 Why This Makes Sense for MetaMask Card Users — And Where It’s Going